Jutho/TensorOperations.jl/docs/src/man/indexnotation.md

 operator `:=` results in a new tensor `E` with the correct properties to be created.
 However, the contents of `D` and `E` will be equal.

-Following Einstein's summation convention, these contents are computed in a number of steps involving the three primitive tensor operators.
+Following Einstein's summation convention, that contents is computed in a number of steps involving the three primitive tensor operators.
 In this particular example, the first step involves tracing/contracting the 3rd and 5th index of array `A`, the result of which is stored in a temporary array which thus needs to be created.
 This resulting array will then